tcet-opensource/erp/README.md

 # TCET ERP System

-TCET ERP System is a project that aims to simplify and automate daily operation in TCET.
+TCET ERP System is a project that aims to simplify and automate daily operations in TCET.

 This ERP system will be used to manage various aspects of the operations of colleges, including admissions, registration, student records, financial aid, course scheduling, and fees.
 The ERP system would typically consist of multiple integrated modules that support these functions.